Foreign relations of India: West

 India established diplomatic relations with Armenia in December 1992.
 It wasn't recognised by some countries including Pakistan, which most of the nations did.
-As of earliest days of silk route, there has been a strong cultural, moral and ancient other traditional relations among the nations.
-It fully supports India's bid for permanent seat in UNSC and even completely supports India on Kashmir conflicts.
+As of the earliest days of the silk route, there have been strong cultural, moral and ancient other traditional relations among the nations.
+It fully supports India's bid for a permanent seat in UNSC and even completely supports India on Kashmir conflicts.
 There exists a small community of Armenians in India while there is also a small community of Indians.